rcky844/knowledge-handbook/Biology/Immunology/Health and diseases/Diabetes mellitus.md

 - The blood glucose level remains high for a <u>longer time</u>.

 > **Note**:
-> - The blood glucose level may fluctuate as the body tries to maintain a stable level by [[negative feedback system]].
+> - The blood glucose level may fluctuate as the body tries to maintain a stable level by [[Negative feedback mechanism]].
 > - The gradual decrease in blood glucose level is due to the lost of glucose in the urine.

 **Blood insulin level for type I diabetes**: